 Oracle Linux Virtualization Manager, the oVirt Engine, is a JBoss-based Java application running as a web service that provides centralized management for server and desktop virtualization.
 The engine runs on another Oracle Linux environment, a dedicated host or deployed as a self-hosted engine.
 A self-hosted engine is a virtualized environment where the engine runs inside a virtual machine on the hosts in the environment.
 The virtual machine for the engine is created as part of the host configuration process.
 The engine is installed and configured in parallel to the host configuration.
-For further details, refer to the .
+For more information, see the .
 The Oracle Linux KVM hosts provide the compute resources for running the VM.
-The engine communicates directly with the Virtual Desktop and Server Manager (VDSM) service, running on Oracle Linux KVM hosts as a daemon, to perform tasks such as managing hosts, VMs, networks, and storage, and to create new images and templates.
+The engine communicates directly with the Virtual Desktop and Server Manager (VDSM) service, running on Oracle Linux KVM hosts as a daemon, to perform tasks such as managing hosts, VMs, networks, and storage, and creating new images and templates.

 The libvirt daemon running as a service on Oracle Linux KVM hosts provides an application programming interface (API) for managing various hypervisors, including Oracle Linux KVM.
 VDSM uses libvirt to manage the complete life cycle of virtual machines and their virtual devices on the host, and to collect statistics about them.